becamorin20/Group-16/docs/status.md

 #### Learner - 9 Dynamic BFs
 The final "intelligent" agent we evaluate is one trained with 9 dynamic BFs (figure 2) and 0 stationary BFs.

-This surprisingly showed nice improvement considering this agent in the no maze environment.
+This agent, surprisingly, showed nice improvement, considering this agent's performance in the no maze environment.
 While it ultimately did not perform as well as the other agents, this agent did improve its performance by nearly doubling the average amount of commands alive per episode over training.

 The results can be seen in the figure below:
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/maze-q-no-stationary-100.png" width="400"></div>